 A great marketing strategy helps you decide where your company positions itself in the future.
 Having an effective and efficient marketing plan is essential for the success of a business.
 While preparing your marketing strategies, you will see two common terms: Search Engine Marketing and Search Engine Optimization.
 These two terms are two sides of the same coin.
-Those who are not familiar with these terms may find it confusing when they others refer to them together to point to their activities.
+Those who are not familiar with these terms may find it confusing when others refer to them together to point to their activities.

 For any digital marketer to excel in his profession, they must have complete knowledge of such terms and understand their importance in the marketing field.
-Therefore, one must differentiate the two terms.
+Therefore, one must differentiate between the two terms.
 This article focuses on the terms and their differences as they help you determine your search queries between SEM vs SEO.

 What is SEM?

 Search Engine Marketing or SEM focuses on driving traffic to your website via organic and paid searches.
-The biggest drawback in SEM is that you may have to have knowledge of tools like Google ads.
+The biggest drawback of SEM is that you may have to have knowledge of tools like Google ads.
 If you are not proficient with such tools, hiring a search engine marketing professional is recommended.